Light rail in Sydney: Citadis 305

 As part of the winning consortium to build and operate the CBD and South East Light Rail, Alstom supplied sixty Citadis 305 trams.
-Each vehicle consists of five sections, and they are coupled together to operate in pairs of two.
+Each vehicle consists of five sections, and they are coupled together to operate in pairs.
 Original plans for the line intended for the trams to be approximately 45 m long and operate as single units.
 Wire-free operation in a section of George Street between Bathurst Street and Circular Quay was to be achieved via battery storage.
 In December 2014, it was announced that Alstom's proprietary APS technology would be used in place of batteries.
 The length of the trams would also be reduced, but they would now operate in pairs, giving each pair a total length of approximately 67 m.

 The first unit was completed in May 2017.
 The first six were manufactured in La Rochelle, France, the remaining 54 in Barcelona, Spain.
 They are numbered 001–060.

 After the entire Urbos 3 fleet of the Inner West Light Rail was withdrawn for repairs in November 2021, Citadis trams were borrowed from the CBD and South East Light Rail and tested on the Inner West Light Rail from December 2021.
-The Citadis vehicles began services on the Inner West Light Rail on 12 February 2022 until the Urbos 3 fleet could be repaired and brought back into service.
+The Citadis vehicles began services on the Inner West Light Rail on 12 February 2022 on a temporary basis until the Urbos 3 fleet could be repaired and brought back into service.
+They continue to operate following the reintroduction of the Urbos 3s.